skywolf829/CSE5559_Final_Project/README.md

 tar xvf checkpoints.tar.gz
 ```
 ### Set up CNN weights
 Downlost the encoder, decoder, and vocab pickle files from ADD_LINK_HERE.
-Then, place the encoder .pkl file into CNN/models, the decoder pkl into LSTM/models, and covab.pkl into LSTM/data
+Then, place the encoder.pkl file into CNN/models, the decoder.pkl into LSTM/models, and vocab.pkl into LSTM/data